leolca/textolivre/README.md

 The example above also shows the usage of ```keywords```.
 Use ```\sep``` between words.

 ### compiling your document
-Use XeLaTeX to compile you document using the commmand:
+Use XeLaTeX to compile you document using the command:
 ```
 xelatex article.tex
 ```